-This funding would provide a one-time incentive payment of \$500 to each current IHSS provider that provided IHSS to program recipient(s) during a minimum of two months between March 2020 and March 2021 of the pandemic.
-The payment would be issued through the IHSS automated system (CMIPS) and would focus on payment for retention, recognition, and workforce development.
+As reported in the Initial Spending Plan Narrative, this funding would provide a one-time incentive payment of \$500 to each current IHSS provider that provided IHSS to program recipient(s) during a minimum of two months between March 2020 and March 2021 of the pandemic.
+The payment would be issued through the IHSS automated system (the Case

+Management, Information and Payrolling System, or CMIPS) and would focus on payment for retention, recognition, and workforce development.